Giodiro/brain-gcn-2/brain_project/nri/EEG_review.md

 2 high coherence, high power states are identified and are hypothesized to be a decomposition of the default mode network (DMN).
 One is frontal one is posterior, and they occur in different frequency bands.
 Discussion is very much based on Neuro.
 Further short discussion about EEG micro-states framework (which is however only based on power, and disregards phase).

 Comments:
 Obviously using lags on the raw time-series means this is equivalent to a sliding window method.
-However, this seems to be an inherent fact of life if one wants to estimate spectral content from raw time-series.
+The tradeoffs in choosing different lags and different number of PCs (more principal components tend to focus more on higher frequencies) is shortly discussed in the Methods.

 ## Application of GNNs to EEGs: